marceli-ptak/Exercise-12/README.md

-# This repo is created due to assessment purposes
+# This repo is created due to cursera assignment